logo

 of executives say culture and people, not technology, are the main barrier to becoming data-driven.
 This figure has grown more relevant since 2024.

-The pattern that emerges across all of this research is consistent: adoption, not technology, is the bottleneck.
+The pattern across all of this research is consistent: adoption, not technology, is the bottleneck.
 The situation has intensified in 2026.
-More data sources, more reports, more tools, and higher expectations are all competing for the same limited human attention.
+More data sources, more reports, more tools, and higher expectations compete for the same limited human attention.
 Usability and simplicity have never mattered more.

-4U Reports guide users through 4 natural stages of engagement.
+4U Reports guide users through four natural stages of engagement.
 Each stage builds on the previous one.
 When any stage fails, users disengage and adoption drops.
+This sequence mirrors how people naturally interact with information: first they notice it, then they try it, then they explore, and finally they understand.

 Stage 01